In this article we’ll see some tree transplantation methods. Which are the differences? There is a better one?

 Tree transplantation can boost the beauty of the landscape as well as the value of the land.
 In the environmental perspective, trees are the inseparable element of nature and people became more aware of it than the past.
-Nurseries and modern machinery are providing various methods of tree transplantation that are not only safer and easier, but less time consuming and less labor-oriented also.
-You may choose any one from them which you feel more suitable for you.
+Nurseries and modern machinery are providing various methods of tree transplantation that are not only safer and easier, but less time-consuming and less hand labor-oriented also.
+You may choose any one of them which you feel more suitable for you.

-Tree Spading method: All kind of trees are relocated with a tree spade.
+All kind of trees are relocated with a tree spade.
 It delves a mass of soil including the plant and its roots.
 The plant and root ball may stay in the machine until it is planted into a pre-delved same size hole, or it might be put in a basket wire fixed with burlap.
 The size of the root ball, species of the plant and skill and experience of machine operator are important in spade transplanting.
 Finally, the success depends on matching of soils of the planting site with digging site as well.
-Trees can be transplanted almost in all seasons with the tree spade.
-But plants dug in summer and early fall ought to have a big root ball and get extra attention relating to condition, caretaking, irrigation, and species.
 This method is easier and speedy with superb surviving rate, less hard labor and is time saving.

 Tree transplantation is a method that increase the surviving rate of the plants: that mean more plants for our world.